What is a Farmstop?

 Over time, America has drifted far from this connection, building a food system that separates consumers from the source.
 The result?
 A lack of transparency, ultra-processed ingredients, and a loss of trust in what we eat.

-At Farmer’s, we’re rebuilding that trust by making it easy to shop local, know your farmers, and bring home simple, honest ingredients.
-A Farmstop isn’t just convenient — it’s a movement back to what food is meant to be.
+At Farmer’s, we’re rebuilding that trust by making it easy to shop local, know your farmers, and actually know what’s in your food.
+A Farmstop isn’t just convenient, it’s a movement back to what food is meant to be.

 Learn more about how the farmstop model is working around the country